datanav/docs/patterns.rst

 Recreate best effort history from a source
 ------------------------------------------
-We become master, pipe should be durable.
+We become master, pipe should be durable (coming feature).

 Make periodic entities from a versioned history
 -----------------------------------------------
-We do that in Sesam Sesam from the datasets we read Sesam Portal that only has a current view of the world in latest.
+If a source provides a list of older versions of an entity, one way to materialize this is to convert this into periodic entities instead.
+This might make it easier to work with if your domain uses fixed periods for other purposes.
+One way to do this is to use the fixed periods as source and then for each period hop to the versioned dataset and join in the relevant version for this period.

 Sporadic empty response
 -----------------------
 Source sometimes produces an empty array for some reason (during restarts, authenticaion problems, etc).
-Use circuit breakers.
+Use :ref:`circuit breakers <concepts-circuit-breakers>`.

 Enrich patterns
 ===============